 180 Prince St.New York, NY 10012

-Raoul’s is still the sh*t.
+Raoul’s is still the best.
 That’s really the only proper way to put it.
 If you can’t have a good time here, you probably can’t have a good time anywhere.
-This boisterous French bistro has been a Soho institution since the 70’s.
+This lively French bistro has been a Soho institution since the 70’s.
 It’s that awesome NYC restaurant depicted in your favorite Woody Allen flick, one that probably doesn’t exist in real life…except it does.
-Raoul’s is pretty much exactly the same as it was when we first weighed in on it back in 2010, and we’d bet that not much will change for the following decade.
+It is also pretty much exactly the same as it was when we first weighed in on it back in 2010, and we’d bet that not much will change in the decade to come.
 Restaurants come and go in this city, things change, trends happen, yet Raoul’s keeps on chugging.
 Now it just has even more action, because it gets overflow from The Dutch across the street.

 Raoul’s is useful for a variety of different things.
 Having dinner with friends from out of town you want to impress with a classic New York evening?
 Raoul’s is the quintessential downtown restaurant for such activities.
 Double date with your favorite party couple who like to untuck, throw a couple back and grub hard?
 This is the place.
 On the prowl after work with your favorite wing man/wing woman?
 There’s all kinds of quality Action At The Bar at Raoul’s and it attracts a classy crowd of spunky ladies and well put together dudes.
 Let’s just say this isn’t the kind of place you’d meet someone on a popular dating app, it’s the kind of place you meet someone while you’re both peering into the fish tank in the middle of the restaurant, checking out the goldfish.
 We’ve got your ice-breaker line prepared for you: “I bet it’s name is Nemo.”
 You’re welcome.